nrdvana/userp/doc/protocol.md

 Component       |  Encoding
 ----------------|--------------------------------------------------------------
 Stream          | Header Block [Block...]
-Header          | "Userp S1 LE" (or "Userp S1 BE") 0x00 MinorVersion WriterSignature
+Header          | "UserpS1<" (or "UserpS1>") Int8u WriterID
-MinorVersion    | Int16
-WriterSignature | 18 bytes containing UTF-8 name and version of writer library Block           | ScopeID BlockID Length Data
-ScopeID         | Integer (variable length)
-BlockID         | Integer (variable length)
+WriterID        | WriterName \x00 [EnvStr...]
+EnvStr          | /[^=]+(=.*)/ \x00
+Block           | ControlCode BlockLen?
+MetaLen?
+Meta Data Meta            | SymTable TypeTable [AdHocField...]
-Length          | Integer (variable length, or can be fixed if changed by Scope) Data            | Encoded per the block-root-type defined by the Scope.
+Data            | Encoded per the block-root-type

 ### Header

 Stream mode begins with a magic number identifying the protocol version and endian-ness.
 The major version is tied to any change that would break an older implementation's ability to read the stream.
-Less important changes related to metadata or optional features (those which don't cause undefined behavior for older versions) can be indicated with the MinorVersion which follows.

-A stream can be big-endian (Integers written most significant bit first) or litle-endian (Integers written least significant byte first).
+A stream can be big-endian (Integers written most significant byte first) or litle-endian (Integers written least significant byte first).
 This is meant to facilitate C-struct compatibility without placing extra burden on writers.
 The flag is part of the header and applies to the entire stream.

-To help identify bugs that might have come from a particular implementation, there is a string of UTF-8 that follows, where a library can write identifying information about itself.
+To help identify bugs that might have come from a particular implementation, there is WriterID that follows, where a library or application can write identifying information about itself.
-The string is not required to be NUL-terminated, but must be padded out to 18 characters using NULs. (bringing the total size of the header to 32 bytes) There is no standard for the format of this string.
+The length of the WriterID is a single byte (not variable quantity) to make it easy to parse by tools that don't have full Userp support (like the 'file' command).
+The WriterID must be UTF-8 and include a NUL terminator.
+After the NUL, it may include additional NUL-terminated strings of the form ``NAME=VALUE``.
+The total ID is capped at 255 bytes (including NULs) so any metadata of a larger nature should be encoded as normal Userp metadata on the first block.

-### Per-Block Metadata
+### Block

-The encoding of a block depends on what attributes have been declared to be in effect for the stream.
-The main feature of a block's encoding is a Length (count of bytes) followed by some value encoded within those bytes.
-In the initial Scope, blocks have dynamic Scope and dynamic, Block ID, so the encoding is ScopeID followed by Block ID followed by Length followed by value of type Any.

-A decoder must check the type of the block to see if it is one of the special types that defines changes to the encoding of the stream.
-If the block is just plain data, it may skip over the block using the Length to indicate how many bytes to skip.
+The rest of the stream is a series of Blocks prefixed by control codes.
+The control code indicates the nature of the next block: Meta+Data, Meta, Data, Meta+ScopeStart, ScopeEnd.
+If the control code is not ScopeEnd, the next value will be the total number of bytes to reach the next block.

+A block can have a metadata section and/or a data payload.
+If a block is marked ScopeStart, the reader and writer will retain a reference to it so that the symbols and types are available for future blocks.
+ScopeEnd releases one reference from the stack.

-### Metadata Blocks
+### Block Metadata

-The first (and only?) special type of block is the Metadata Block.
-A metadata block is defined as a record of ( Identifiers, Types, BlockRootType, BlockHasID, BlockImpliedScope, BlockIndex ) It also allows dynamic fields for other data which does not affect the encoding.

-#### Identifiers

-This is an array of type 'Ident'.
-Each identifier is written as an optional prefix identifier followed by an array of bytes (which should be valid UTF-8, but isn't enforced).
-Every identifier is given the next available ID in the identifier table.
-The Identifier table inherits from a parent Scope to its child.

-#### Types

-Each type is encoded as the identifier name of the type (optional) followed by a type which it inherits followed by the type-definition's attributes it wants to override.

-Every type gets added to the Choice type named "Any".

-#### TypeMetadata

-Each type may have additional metadata attached to it.
-However, encoding the values for that metadata might require the type to be defined, so the array of metadata is encoded after the array of types.
-Metadata element N applies metadata to the Nth type of the types array.
-The arrays do not need to be the same length, though.

-#### BlockRootType

-This specifies the type of every block in this scope.
-If the type is a choice like 'Any' or 'AnyPublic', then essentially every block defines its own type.
-If the type has a known constant length, then every block is a constant size and no Length will be written between blocks.
+The metadata of a block starts with a symbol table, followed by a type table, followed by any number of ad-hoc fields.

-#### BlockHasID
+#### Symbol Table

-This is a boolean.
-If true, every block referencing this scope will also by prefixed by a Block ID.
-If false, all Block IDs are assumed to be 0 and does not need encoded.
+The symbol table is an array of strings.
+They are delimited by length, but also include a trailing NUL character for convenience to C programs.
+Each symbol must be valid UTF-8 with some further restrictions.
+The symbol table occupies the first N symbol IDs of the new scope, and the previous scope can be accessed starting at IDs above that.
+This allows the newest symbols to be (in all likelihood) encoded as a single byte.
+The symbol table may re-declare symbols that were already in scope.

-#### BlockImpliedScope
+#### Type Table

-This is a boolean.
-If true, then all blocks following this metadata block will automatically belong to this scope, and do not need their ScopeID encoded.
-This will continue infinitely to the end of the stream unless BlockIndex is also given, which limits the number of blocks.
+The type table defines a list of types which will be appended to the stack of existing types.
+Only the name and structure of the types are declared here; any other per-type metadata gets encoded later.
+The decoder must fully process the table before any further decoding on this block, or later blocks if this block begins a Scope.

-#### BlockIndex
+#### Ad-hoc Fields

-This is an array of N block metadata entries for Blocks that follow this one.
-The array is of type 'BlockMeta', whose fields are affected by the various flags defined previously, but this also implies BlockImpliedScope=true, meaning every block in this index belongs to this Scope.

-If every block would have BlockID and Length, then this is an array of { BlockID, Length }.
-At the opposite extreme, if Length is known and BlockHasID is false, the record has no attributes at all and so the array is nothing but a count of the number of blocks.

-This allows a metadata block to contain an index of many following records so that a reader could skip to the Nth block, if it wanted, or just quickly look up the location of a block with a specific ID.
-The block values are then packed end to end, which could be useful if all the values needed to be 4K aligned or something.
+The remainder of the metadata section is a list of ad-hoc fields.
+These fields may be encoded using types and symbols that were just defined in the previous steps.
+The ad-hoc fields can be used by encoders for whatever data they like, but it can also be used for Userp protocol features like indxing blocks (for random access) or appending metadata to the types in the type table.

+These extra metadata fields may include special keys that have meaning to the protocol, but are not required in order to parse it.

+  - TypeMetadata: generic key/value data attached to any of the types defined in the type table
+  - BlockIndex: an index of locations of blocks within this stream.
+  - BlockRootType: change the default root type for this block and any others in this Scope
+  - BlockID: attach an ID to this block so that other blocks can refer to it.